rrra/www/content/post/2024/nd-2024-severe-summer-weather-awareness-week-day-5.md

 #### 3 Simple Steps

 :one: GET TO HIGHER GROUND
-: Get out of aread subject to flooding.
+: Get out of areas subject to flooding.

 :two: DO NOT DRIVE INTO WATER
 : Do **NOT** drive or walk into flooded areas.
 It only takes 6" of water to